iamdevops-org/iamdevops-org.github.io/README.md

 STEP 3 :

-- then run "ws" command on terminal
-- Then click on the web server link mentioned on terminal
+- then run "ws" command on terminal, Then click on the web server link mentioned on terminal

 Listening on http://DESKTOP-Q2UCDSK:8000, http://10.10.10.225:8000, http://127.0.0.1:8000, http://172.26.224.1:8000